enniovilla/project-3-ci/README.md

 | :--- | :--- |
 | The colors added with Colorama would appear in the terminal, but not in the deployed project. | Added Colorama to requirements.txt document. |
 | Colorama would color all the code, not just the area it was supposed to color. | Added `Fore.RESET` after every colorama addition to stop the color spreading. |

+## Credits

+### Content

+I requested [Chat GPT](https://chat.openai.com/) to generate lists of words I could use in the game.

+### Acknowledgments

+I would like to acknowledge:

+- Kay Welfare - My cohort facilitator.
+- Jubril Akolade - My Code Institute mentor.